davidvaughan86/Season2-Node/node_express/README.md

 using res.send() we have 3 arguments for sending HTML files.
 The relative path to the HTML, utf8 from the meta, and the html or err, html. res.send(html)

+app.get('*') will target all non valid endpoints and deliver a custome response.